Support for/opposition to same-sex marriage (SSM) in California

 The polling results shows that only two identified groups still oppose SSM: Republicans and Protestants.
 In addition, their level of support for SSM has not significantly changed between 2012 and 2013.

-However, the general population of voters in California have increased their support for SSM by two percentage points and their opposition has dropped by 2 percentage points over the year.
+However, by 2013-FEB, voters in California have increased their support for SSM by two percentage points to 61% and decreased their opposition by 2 percentage points to 32% since 2013-FEB.
 Within a few years, support for SSM should reach two thirds among California voters.
 3

 The following information source was used to prepare and update the above